The Last Stag

 I jump, abruptly, and take a few steps back.
-The eagle has just landed on my window.
+The eagle has just landed on the window sill.
 It’s standing on the edge and looking at me with those powerful eyes that are able to detect a tiny rabbit from a great distance.

 I froze, surprised, shocked, confused.
 What’s going on?
 The eagle moves its head, looking around the room, inspecting its contents and scanning me from head to toe.
 Its feathers are dark-brown and it’s the size of a very large and fat chicken, a dangerous chicken with huge talons that can actually be used to kill.
 I can dare to say it’s the same eagle I saw when I was at the Tokyo Tower observation deck.